-- 1. Place values in the BTS buffer base, BTS index, BTS absolute maximum, and BTS interrupt threshold fields of the DS buffer management area to set up the BTS buffer in memory. - 2.
-Set the TR and BTS flags in the MSR_DEBUGCTLA MSR.
+1. Place values in the BTS buffer base, BTS index, BTS absolute maximum, and BTS interrupt threshold fields of the DS buffer management area to set up the BTS buffer in memory.

-3. Either clear the BTINT flag in the MSR_DEBUGCTLA MSR (to set up a circular BTS buffer) or set the BTINT flag (to generate an interrupt when the BTS buffer is nearly full).
+- Set the TR and BTS flags in the MSR_DEBUGCTLA MSR (or IA32_DEBUGCTL for Intel Core Solo and Intel Core Duo processors; or MSR_DEBUGCTLB for Pentium M processors). - 3.
+Either clear the BTINT flag in the MSR_DEBUGCTLA MSR (to set up a circular BTS buffer) or set the BTINT flag (to generate an interrupt when the BTS buffer is nearly full).
+For Intel Core Solo and Intel Core Duo processors, do the same in IA32_DEBUGCTL; or in MSR_DEBUGCTLB for Pentium M processors.